Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Proofs for generalized optimistic method

-\section{Proofs for Generalized Optimistic Method}
+\section{Proofs for generalized optimistic method}

-Like many convergence proofs in optimization literature, our proof relies on a carefully-designed Lyapunov function.
-We define the function and discuss its properties in the following lemma, which will be the cornerstone of proving Proposition~\ref{prop:GOMD}. \begin{lemma} Let $\{\vz_k\}_{k\geq 0}$ be the iterates generated by Algorithm~\ref{alg:GOMD} with $\mu\geq 0$, $0<\alpha\leq 1$, and $\hat{\eta}_k$ chosen as in Proposition~\ref{prop:GOMD}.
+Our proof relies on a carefully designed Lyapunov function.
+We define the function and discuss its properties in the following lemma, which is the cornerstone of proving Proposition~\ref{prop:GOMD}. \begin{lemma} Let $\{\vz_k\}_{k\geq 0}$ be the iterates generated by Algorithm~\ref{alg:GOMD} with $\mu\geq 0$, $0<\alpha\leq 1$, and $\hat{\eta}_k$ chosen as in Proposition~\ref{prop:GOMD}.
 Define a Lyapunov function